negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

     #         self._is_compiled = True
     #     self._forward()

-After all hyperparameters for a search space are specified, we can finally compile the modules in the search space.
-By the time that all the hyperparameters of the search space have been assigned a value, all substitution modules have been replaced and only basic modules will be in place.
+After all hyperparameters for a search space are specified, we can compile its modules.
+After all the independent hyperparameters have been assigned values, all substitution modules will have been disappeared and only basic modules will be in place.
+We can then execute the network.
 This can be seen in :py:meth:`deep_architect.core.Module.forward`.
 When :code:`forward` is called, :code:`_compile` is called once and then :code:`forward` is called right after.
-Compilation can be used to instantiate any state that is used by the module for the forward computation, e.g., creation of parameters in the case of deep learning search spaces.
+Compilation can be used to instantiate any state that is used by the module for the forward computation, e.g., creation of parameters.
 After compilation, :code:`forward` can be called multiple times to perform the computation repeatedly.

 Let us look in detail at concrete examples for frameworks that are currently supported in DeepArchitect.